hlynch/Biometry2020/docs/Week-8-lecture.md

 <details>
   <summary>Click for Answer</summary>
 <span style="color: blueviolet;">
-Data partitioning is when you partition the data into a “training” dataset and a “validation” dataset.
-The model is fit on the “training dataset” and its predictive accuracy tested on the “validation dataset”.
+Data partitioning is when you partition the data into a "training" dataset and a "validation" dataset.
+The model is fit on the "training dataset" and its predictive accuracy tested on the "validation dataset".
 Data partitioning is less used in explanatory modeling because by reducing the sample size, it reduces the power of the test.
 </span>
 </details>